bkb3/Particle-in-a-potential/README.md

 <p align="center">
   <img src="http://i.imgur.com/x9XJGyt.png"/>
  </p>
+So we will look for solutions that are parity eigenstates.
+Solving Schrodinger wave equation (SWE) for x>=x0 we get a combination of parabolic cylindrical functions.
+(Shown in mathematica code)
+Matchig boundry conditions and a bit of simplification we get some useful expressions in terms of Hermite functions.
+(Shown in code)
 The odd and even parity hermite polynomials are
 <p align="center">
   <img src="http://i.imgur.com/CNWa09g.png"/>
  </p>

-Finally, the selected eigen functions (1st and 3rd) are plotted as:
+Finally, we can plot the wave functions after finding appropriate coefficients of the solution wave functions/eigen functions of SWE. the selected eigen functions (1st and 3rd) are plotted as:
 <p align="center">
   <img src="http://i.imgur.com/s7jdRsd.png"/>
  </p>